demonxblaze/CCNA3/README.md

 This project was done for the CCNA ENSA Course.

-Everything was done in a physical Lab and this repository contains all the configurations done in the equipements in text files.
+Everything was done in a physical Lab and this repository contains all the configurations applied to the equipements in text files.

 ## Services/Technologies Configurated